-The short answer is — no, you can’t use Time Machine to directly backup iPhone data to Time Capsule or an external hard drive.
+The short answer is — no, you can’t use Time Machine to directly back up iPhone data to Time Capsule or an external hard drive.

 Why?

-Because Time Machine and AirPort Time Capsule are designed to work with macOS-based computers only.
-They do not support backing up data from iOS devices (iPhone, iPad, and iPod Touch), nor can you restore iPhone data via Time Machine.
+Because Time Machine and AirPort Time Capsule are designed to work with Mac computers only.
+They do not support backing up data from iOS devices (iPhone or iPad), nor can you restore iPhone data via Time Machine.
+It just does not work that way.

-But…There’s An Indirect Way!
+But…There’s an Indirect Way!

-- Connect your iPhone to your Mac via the lightning cable.
+Step 1: Connect your iPhone to your Mac via the lightning cable.

-- Follow the rest instructions to complete the process.
+Step 4: Follow the rest instructions to complete the process.
 A new iPhone backup file will be saved on your Mac.
 You can use it to restore the device whenever you want.

 You can also watch this short video for detailed instructions: